Skip to main content

 DVN Providers

 DVNs are independent verification services.
 Common providers include LayerZero Labs, Google Cloud, Polyhedra (ZK), and others.
 Each has different trust models, latency, and cost characteristics.
+See the DVN Providers page for current addresses and availability per chain.

 Executor Architecture & Implementation